Flowers Beginning With R

 Rock Rose–Flowers Starting With R

 Rock rose is a genus of the Cistaceae family, which are perennial flowering plants present in dry or rocky soils.
 Its flowers are of pink, white, and yellow colours, with a centre splotch of darker colour that offers a stunning contrast.
-Each flower is short-lived, lasting about a day, but the plant produces so many blossoms that it stays colourful for a long time.

 It is also resistant to pests and diseases, making it an easy-care alternative for gardeners.
 The leaves are evergreen, opposite, simple, generally somewhat rough-surfaced, and 2–8 cm long.